Baldwin–Buckley debate: The Fire is Upon Us

 In 2019 Nicholas Buccola, an American writer and lecturer in political thought who holds the Chair in Political Science at Linfield University in McMinnville, Oregon, wrote a much lauded history and analysis of the debate.
 His book The Fire is Upon Us won the Francis Fuller award for non-fiction writing.
 The work focuses on the clash of ideas seen in the debate and looks at the personal histories of both Baldwin and Buckley as exemplifying the wider Civil Rights debate in America, in particular how their arguments still resonate today.

 In theatre

-The debate has frequently been reenacted theatrically, often in an educational setting, but also professionally - recently by the 'American Vicarious' theatre company, who toured throughout the US and UK, as well as by the 'Elevator Repair Company' in 2022.
+The debate has frequently been reenacted theatrically, often in an educational setting, but also professionally - recently by the "American Vicarious" theatre company, who toured throughout the US and UK, as well as by the "Elevator Repair Company" in 2022.

 Modern reimaginings

-As part of the 55th anniversary celebrations of the March on Washington, Harvard Professor Khalil Gibran Muhammad and Canadian-American political commentator/speechwriter David Frum debated an updated motion inspired by the original, that "The American Dream Is Still at the Expense of African Americans.”
+As part of the 55th anniversary celebrations of the March on Washington, Harvard Professor Khalil Gibran Muhammad and Canadian-American political commentator/speechwriter David Frum debated an updated motion inspired by the original, that "The American Dream Is Still at the Expense of African Americans."

-This reimagining came in the context of the George Floyd Protests of 2020, with Muhamed arguing for the continued relevance of Baldwin's arguments in the debate:
+This reimagining came in the context of the George Floyd Protests of 2020, with Muhammad arguing for the continued relevance of Baldwin's arguments in the debate:

 "Baldwin's voice as a novelist, as an essayist, as a critic of the hypocrisies of the nation and its core contradictions, speaks to this moment in ways that few other writers can."